donkuri/japanese-resources/README.md

 - Memorizing the kana
   - [Ved's kana learning game](https://vedxyz.github.io/kana/) - The most complete kana learning game.
 Do this for a few days to learn kana.
   - [DJT Kana](https://djtguide.neocities.org/kana/) - Same as above but slightly simpler.
 Made by the folks at DJT.
-  - [Taipo](https://euclidean-whale.itch.io/taipo) - 2D tower defense game that has you input kana.
   - [Tofugu's hiragana guide](https://www.tofugu.com/japanese/learn-hiragana/) - Another approach to learning hiragana with mnemonics.

 - Writing the kana